Variational Quantum Algorithms: Applications

-{\it Multistate contracted VQE.} The multistate contracted VQE~\cite{parrish2019quantum} can be regarded as a midway point between subspace expansion and subspace VQE.
+The multistate contracted VQE~\cite{parrish2019quantum} can be regarded as a midway point between subspace expansion and subspace VQE.
 It first obtains the lowest energy subspace $\{ U(\vec{\theta}^*) \ket{\varphi_i}\}_{i=0}^m$ by optimizing $C_1(\vec{\theta})$ as in the non-weighted subspace VQE.
-While instead of optimizing an additional unitary, the multistate contracted VQE approximates each eigenstate as $\ket{E}=\sum_i \alpha_i U(\vec{\theta}^*) \ket{\varphi_i}$ with coefficients $\alpha_i$ which are obtained by solving a generalised eigenvalue problem similar to subspace expansion with $S=I$.
+Instead of optimizing an additional unitary, the multistate contracted VQE approximates each eigenstate as $\ket{E}=\sum_i \alpha_i U(\vec{\theta}^*) \ket{\varphi_i}$ with coefficients $\alpha_i$ which are obtained by solving a generalised eigenvalue problem similar to subspace expansion with $S=\id$.